chipzoller/hugo-clarity/README.md

 ## Getting up and running

+Read the [prerequisites](#prerequisites) above and verify you're using the extended version of Hugo.
 There are at least two ways of quickly getting started with Hugo and the VMware Clarity theme:

 ### Option 1 (recommended)